-4.5 Read Timers
+3.5 Read Timers

-The timer function records the motor run time in hours, and the time the drive has been energized.
-There are two timers for each function, one which can be reset, and one permanent.
+The timer function records motor run time in hours, and the time the drive has been energized.
+There are two timers for each function, one can be reset, and one permanent.
 To view and reset the timers:

-- 1. Press the MENU key to scroll through menu items until READ TIMERS appears on the display. - 2.
+- 1. Press MENU to scroll through menu items until READ TIMERS appears on the display. - 2.
 Press ENTER to enter this menu item. - 3.
 Use the up and down arrows to scroll through the clock functions. - 4.
 To reset the clock timers, navigate to the Main Menu item, CLEAR MEMORY, press ENTER, and then use arrow keys to select RESET TIMERS.
 Press ENTER to reset the timers.